DeepLcom/google-sheets-example/README.md

 # DeepL API - Google Sheets Example

-In the past few months, we've heard a lot of requests for code samples or example projects for the DeepL API.
+In the past few months, we've gotten a lot of requests for code samples or example projects for the DeepL API.
 We think this is a great idea!
 This Google Sheets example is the first such code sample that we've released, and we hope it can serve as inspiration or help you as you work through your own project.

-**Disclaimer**: the DeepL support team does *not* provide support for this example.
-Please keep this in mind when you're deciding whether to use it.
+**Disclaimer**: the DeepL support team does *not* provide support for this example project.
+Please keep this in mind when deciding whether to use it.

 Instructions for getting started are below.
 If you have any questions or comments, please [create a GitHub issue][issues] to let us know.
 We'd be happy